 Many studies have been conducted in Iran on vocabulary gain and retention (Elekaei et al., 2019; Elekaei et al., 2020; Heidari Tabrizi & Onvani, 2018; Jafari & Chalak, 2016).
 Most of these studies have focused on using vocabulary podcasting tasks and employment applications, such as Telegram or WhatsApp, or concentrating on learners' perceptions and attitudes toward using software or applications to improve vocabulary gain and retention.
-There are not enough studies on the role of infographics in vocabulary gain and retention, especially among Iranian intermediate EFL learners.
+There is a lack of studies on the role of infographics in vocabulary acquisition and retention, especially among Iranian intermediate EFL learners.
 Therefore, the present study examined the effect of static infographics on vocabulary gain and retention of Iranian intermediate EFL learners to fill the gap.
 Therefore, the following research questions were posed:

-Do static infographics significantly affect Iranian intermediate EFL learners' vocabulary gain and retention?

-Are there any significant differences between static infographics and textbook-based teaching on vocabulary gain and retention of Iranian intermediate EFL learners?
+- Do static infographics have a significant impact on Iranian intermediate EFL learners' vocabulary gain and retention? - Are there any significant differences between static infographics and textbookbased teaching on vocabulary gain and retention of Iranian intermediate EFL learners?